darianaroman/dsa-2021-g3/30413/Alisa Dariana Roman/Lab06/README.md

-# Lab X
+# Lab 6

-> Edit this file and describe in a few words what you've done in this lab.
+> we were introduced to hash tables, learned how to implement them for the most part, then we recieved good advice about programming in general